fwiptables/fwiptables/README.md

       launch:        /usr/bin/fwiptables license-lgpl-v2|license-gpl-v2

 ## fwiptables hints
-      [Iptables firewall manage commands]
+      [Iptables firewall]

-        Legacy or nft: whith one of them is sufficent
+        Legacy or nft: only one of them is sufficent
       iptables-legacy: support for xtables ipv4
          iptables-nft: support for nftables ipv4
      ip6tables-legacy: support for xtables ipv6